kleuveld/rdm_pages/_documents/rdm_policy_comparison_FSW-DSW.md

 <li><p>A distinction would further divide social sciences and complicate
 efforts to promote inter-disciplinarity.</p></li>
 </ol>
-<p>Differential handling of data should therefore not be based on the
+<p>FSS therefore does not differentiate based on qualitative or
-data being quantitative or qualitative, but on the specific nature of the data: for example the privacy risks posed by the data, the IP rights over the data, whether the data is available elsewhere, etc.</p></td>
+quantitative, but on the specific nature of the data: for example the privacy risks posed by the data, the IP rights over the data, whether the data is available elsewhere, etc.</p></td>
 </tr>
 <tr class="even">
 <td><p><strong>1.1 Purpose of these guidelines</strong></p>